MicrosoftLearning/mslearn-ai-studio/Instructions/01-Explore-ai-studio.md

 ---
 lab:
-    title: 'Explore the Azure AI Foundry portal'
+    title: 'Prepare for an AI development project'
+    description: 'Learn how to organize cloud resources in hubs and projects so that developers are set up for success when building AI solutions.'
 ---

-# Explore the Azure AI Foundry portal
+# Prepare for an AI development project

-In this exercise, you use Azure AI Foundry portal to create a hub and project.
+In this exercise, you use Azure AI Foundry portal to create a hub and project, ready for a team of developers to build an AI solution.

 This exercise takes approximately **30** minutes.